|

 Sir

-Earl of Atholl, and so it was Sir Alexander Seton's 3rd son William who inherited Meldrum.
+Earl of Atholl.
+And so it was Sir Alexander Seton's 3rd son William

-also childless, he bequeathed the Estate to his brothers' daughter
+also childless, and he bequeathed the Estate to his brothers' daughter

 Elizabeth in 1625 for her to inherit on his death, which occured